This article first appeared in Card Player magazine.

 My advice about playing blind against blind, after everyone else has folded, won’t apply if you chop.
 What’s chop?
 That’s an increasingly common agreement between adjacent players stipulating that if no one else enters the pot, you and the other blind player simply takes those involuntary wagers back.
 Then the game continues to the next deal.
 I don’t like to chop, because I enjoy heads-up action.
 The main argument in favor of chopping is that you won’t have to face the rake two-handed.
 Fine.
 But, for me, that’s not enough of a reason to make a chop agreement — even if it’s allowed — so I don’t.

-Why is it close?
-Because, let’s say that it’s a $100-$200 game.
+Why is calling or raising with 9-5 offsuit close in a limit game?
+Because, let’s say that it’s a $100-$200 limit game ($100 bets before and on the flop and $200 bets after that).
 The blinds then are $50 small, $100 large.
 This means that you can just call for $50 and get 3-to-1 money odds at this point (subject to adjustment), provided that your opponent doesn’t raise.
 In a sense, you’re getting a 50 percent discount over what it would cost if you had to call that $100 cold.
 Without being too picky about how we analyze it, that means that if this play wouldn’t lose $50 if you called cold, you probably should call for $50.
 And guess what?
 That 9-5 doesn’t lose $50 if you call cold against many opponents with random hands.
+However, I would need stronger hands than that 9-5 to call in no-limit.
+That’s because the opposing bets and raises are larger, meaning you’ll be forced out of the pot more often.
 So, what’s the problem with calling?
 A couple of big ones:

 1. You might get raised because the big blind is live.